 In thinking about this on the plane back home, I wanted to say something to those 12 people.
-And since they are not with me now, I will say it to you.
+Since they are not with me now, I will say it to you.

 What do I mean by that really?

-First, the most important thing is that it is more blessed to give than to receive.
+First, if you understand them, they might take the time to understand you.
 More specifically, it is not about you.
 It is about doing for others, most especially for the end customer.

 Let me introduce my second point with a story.
 When I teach Agile I like to start with the story of the 6 Blind Men and the Elephant.
 I won’t explain that story now, but one reason I like it is because that story is also related to Buddha.
 The compassionate Buddha, as he is known.
-And Buddha had great compassion for us, and our inability to comprehend all the knowledge we needed to know, and to figure out what is really important.
-And I say, we team members should have compassion for each other and how hard our work it, how much we need to learn.
-We try to solve the problems if a person who almost always is not there, and do it with a system that is abstracted and non-concrete in the extreme.
-And all the easy projects have already been done.
-Difficult work.
+Buddha had great compassion for us, and our inability to comprehend all the knowledge we needed to know, and to figure out what is really important.
+We team members should have compassion for each other and how hard our work is, and how much we need to learn.
+We try to solve the problems, and do it with a system that is abstracted and non-concrete in the extreme, and all the easy projects have already been done — difficult work.
 We need compassion.

 My third point is more specific.
-My experience is that most Technology folks have no conception of how difficult it is for the Business folks to see and be accurate about what the business need to do to satisfy their customers.
+My experience is that most technology folks have no conception of how difficult it is for the business folks to see and be accurate about what it takes satisfy the customers.
 The customers are changing, the competitors are changing, they don’t have time to understand what is do-able.
-This is extremely difficult work that only a few are truly insightful about.
+This is extremely difficult work; only a few are truly insightful.
 (In our economy, many are modestly lucky.)

-On the other hand, the Business folks need to have more compassion for the technology guys.
-Technology work is extremely challenging, and offers great opportunities for creativity and discovery for those Business folks willing to travel those uncharted seas.
-And capable of escaping the dense fogs.
+On the other hand, the business folks need to have more compassion for the technology guys.
+Technology work is extremely challenging, and offers great opportunities for creativity and discovery for those business folks willing to travel those seas, and capable of escaping the dense fogs.

 My fourth point starts with Deming, who has many valuable insights.
-Deming said that all problems in business are caused, in simple terms, by two things: “the system” and the people (vices, true inability, laziness, etc.).
-The “system” was all the things that were (or were not) there to structure the people and the work to get the work done.
+Deming said that all problems in business are caused, in simple terms, by two things: “the system” and “the people” (vices, true inability, fundamental laziness, etc.).
+The “system” is all the things that are (or are not) there to structure the people and the work to get the work done.
 Initially he guessed that 80% of problems were caused by the system and 20% by people.
-As he grew older and learned more he revised that.
+As he grew older and learned more, he revised that.
 I think he finally said that 95% of problems are caused by the system and only 5% by the people.
-And a leader’s job is to get the system improved.
+A leader’s job is to get the system improved.

 Have compassion.
 Have patience.
-And start improving it today.
+Start improving it today, step by step.